Emerald Cut Diamonds In-Depth Guide, Proportions, L/W Ratios

 Emerald Cut Diamond Shape Pattern

-Color in Emerald Cut Diamonds
+Best Color for Emerald Cut Diamonds

 Diamond Color Chart